image-js/image-js-docs/docs/Features/Analysis/Perimeter.md

 If a pixel has 3 external sides, we remove from the sum **2 \* (2 - √2) = ~1.17**.
 So this **pixel's perimeter is equal to 3 - 1.17 = ~1.83**.

+Perimeter is basic tool that provides insight to region's size and length.

 In ImageJS Perimeter is a ROI accessor that returns a perimeter in pixels:

 ```ts